kpodl/pytractor/README.rst

 Drivers containing the helper methods for testing Angular.js can be found in the ``pytractor.webdriver`` module.

-The constructor expects two parameters: the base URL of your application and the selector for the DOM element which is the root of your Angular.js app.
+The constructor expects the base URL of your application.

 ::